How to make speakers wireless is important if you want to stream music or other sounds from your device to your speakers wirelessly.

 These kits are designed to transmit audio wirelessly from an audio source to speakers, and they have an amplifier built into them.
 This means that you don’t need an external amplifier or receiver to power the speakers.

 To make wireless speakers, connect the transmitter to the sound source and the wireless receiver to the wired speakers.

 The transmitter will send the audio signal wirelessly to the receiver, which will then power the speakers directly.

-Some popular examples of wireless speaker kits with a built-in amplifier include the Sonos Amp, the Bluesound Powernode 2i, and the Klipsch PowerGate.
+Some popular examples of wireless kits with a built-in amplifier include the Sonos Amp, the Bluesound Powernode 2i, and the Klipsch PowerGate.